 There are no records to document the departure of the Marche family from France or its arrival in England, but the Huguenot population of France peaked at about two million by 1562 when many began to flee to other countries such as England.
 It seems probable that the family left France during this tumultuous decade -but the route it took is unknown.
-Sherford is located slightly east of Plymouth, noted by the red pin.
+Sherford is located slightly east of Plymouth, England.

 One thing is certain though.
 Whatever sufferings the Marche family or their friends and neighbors might have gone through, one thing is certain.
 They had decided to leave France at least a few years before the St. Bartholomew’s Day Massacre.
 This is one of the scarce facts known about the family’s move.
 John Marche appears in the court records of Stokenham in September 1569.
 While the Marches were now living in a country which had declared itself independent of Rome in 1534 and thus under the Church of England, it seems that John Marche wasn’t much of a royalist either, whether they be French or British, as he was charged with diverting water from the mill belonging to the lord of the manor.

 Little else is known about John.
 With a lack of records for that time period, it is assumed that this John was the patriarch of the Marche family that had established itself in Devonshire.

 By 1 Jan 1580/81, William, too, was mentioned in the manor court rolls so he had come of age by that time.